metarank/metarank/doc/configuration/features/scalar.md

 * `first`/`last`/`min`/`max`/`random` - take first/last/min/max/random element of the list, or zero if empty.
 * `avg`/`sum` - compute mean value or sum of values.
-* `euclidean_distance` - compute a Euclidean distance of numerical vector, which is squared root of sum of squares.
+* `euclidean_distance` - compute a Euclidean distance of numerical vector, which is a squared root of sum of squares.
 * `vectorN` - take first N items from the sequence, and pad remaining with zeroes.
 So `vector10` means a vector of 10 dimensions.

-The `vectorN` reducer can also be useful if your users/items have embeddings fields with constant predefined size, so you can wrap them as ranking features directly.
+The `vectorN` reducer can also be useful if you compute embeddings (fields with constant predefined size) for your user/items as you can wrap them as ranking features directly.
 For example, when your item has a field `als_embedding: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`, you can define a `vector` feature with `reduce: vector10` and the raw embedding will be short-cirquited as a set of 10 separate numerical features for the ranking model.

 ## String extractors